 Your first workflow

-This is a learning-oriented walkthrough.
-By the end of it you will have authored a single .jh file, run it with the jaiph CLI, watched the live progress tree, and inspected the durable artifacts the runtime wrote under .jaiph/runs/.
+This tutorial walks you through writing and running your first Jaiph workflow.
+By the end of it you will have written a single .jh file, run it with the jaiph CLI, watched the live progress tree, and looked at the run artifacts the runtime writes under .jaiph/runs/.

-This tutorial deliberately uses only script steps — no agent backend, no API keys, no Docker.
+This tutorial uses only script steps, so you do not need an agent backend, API keys, or Docker.
 The follow-up tutorial Your first agent + sandboxed run adds a prompt step and the Docker sandbox on top of what you build here.

 What you will build

-A workflow that runs one script step which prints a greeting, and a return step that propagates the script’s output as the workflow’s return value.
+You will write a workflow with one script step that prints a greeting, and a return step that passes the script’s output back as the workflow’s return value.
 The whole file is five lines.

 Prerequisites

 Node, Docker, and API keys are not required for this tutorial.
-Runs use jaiph run --unsafe so execution stays on the host (Docker is on by default for jaiph run).
+Runs use jaiph run --unsafe so the workflow runs on the host (Docker is on by default for jaiph run).

 1. Install the CLI